Logo

 The aptitude spectrum is vast and evolving continually.
 Hence, it is possible to have a dedicated test to gauge almost every professional skill and competency across various levels.
 You can customize an aptitude exam, create combinations relevant to a specific role, explore new evaluation criteria, and more.

-Research published by the University of Iowa states, “Tests measuring cognitive ability or intelligence predict a number of important real-world outcomes such as academic performance, vocational training performance, and job performance.”
-It happens because of the flexibility offered by these tests.
-Their effectiveness and credibility are enhanced because of their distinct approach toward measuring the different kinds of intelligence.
+Tests such as aptitude tests that measure cognitive ability or intelligence predict several important real-world outcomes such as academic performance, vocational training performance, and job performance.
+Their effectiveness and credibility are enhanced because of their distinct approach to measuring the different intelligence types.
 In other words, two distinct components of human reasoning lay the foundation of basic aptitude assessments:

 Fluid and Crystallized Intelligence